jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 ![alt text](images/comment_notifications.png "Someone commented on your post")

 **Note**: our comment notification messages do not include the actual comments.
-Plus, our messages will use the user's username, rather than the full name (first name, last name) format as Instagram does.
+Plus, our messages will use the user's username, rather than the full name format as Instagram does.

 For messageRequest notifications: